saviola112/JS-Fundamentals/README.md

 This script prints a square of `X` characters.
 The size of the square is given as the first argument.

 ## Usage
+---

+# JS-Fundamentals — 9-add.js

+This script prints the addition (sum) of two integers provided as command-line arguments.

+## Usage